How To Build the Best IT Auditor CV

 Integrity vs Security

 The role of an IT auditor means focusing both on internal IT controls and the integrity of systems from external wrongdoing.
-It requires auditors with experience in technical innovation processes and competitor comparisons, alongside solid expertise in cybersecurity, L&D, and systems vulnerabilities.
+It requires auditors with experience in technical innovation processes and comparing competitors.
+They also need solid expertise in cybersecurity, L&D, and system vulnerabilities.

 The Importance of Communicating Data

-Whilst data analysis will sit at the heart of any role within IT controls, security and support, there is a high value for IT auditors with clear and concise communication skills.
+Data analysis will sit at the heart of any role in IT controls, security, and support.
+But, IT auditors with clear communication skills are highly valued.